2003 French Hill suicide bombings

-A twin suicide bombing of an Egged bus occurred in the French Hill neighborhood of Jerusalem on 18 May 2003.
+Two Palestinian suicide attacks on an Egged bus occurred in the French Hill settlement of northern East Jerusalem on 18 May 2003.
 Seven passengers were killed in the attack, and 20 injured.
 A few minutes after the first attack, a second suicide bomber blew himself up at the entrance to the village of Dahiya el-Barid, near Jerusalem.
 Only the bomber was killed in what appeared to be a premature detonation.

 The attacks

-The first attack took place at 5:45 am, during the morning rush hour, when a Palestinian suicide bomber disguised as a Haredi detonated a nail-studded explosive belt strapped to his body on a No. 6 passenger bus near the French Hill section of northern Jerusalem.
+The first attack took place at 5:45 am, during the morning rush hour, when a Palestinian suicide bomber disguised as a Haredi detonated a nail-studded explosive belt strapped to his body on a No. 6 passenger bus near the French Hill settlement of northern East Jerusalem.
 Seven civilians were killed in the attack, including four Russian immigrants and an Arab resident of Jerusalem.
 In addition, 20 were injured in the attack, four of them seriously.

 A few minutes after the first attack, another suicide bomber blew himself up at the entrance to the village of Dahiya el-Barid, near Jerusalem.
 Only the bomber was killed in what appeared to be a premature detonation.